 P.O.
 Box 294-00618

-ABOUT NAIROBI, KENYA
+ABOUT NAIROBI, KENYA (from Wikipedia)

 Nairobi /naɪˈroʊbi/ is the capital and largest city of Kenya.
 The city and its surrounding area also form Nairobi County.
 The name “Nairobi” comes from the Maasai phrase Enkare Nairobi, which translates to “cool water”.
 The phrase is also the Maasai name of the Nairobi river, which in turn lent its name to the city.
 However, it is popularly known as the “Green City in the Sun” and is surrounded by several expanding villa suburbs.
 Inhabitants of Nairobi are called Nairobians, and the city is governed by the County Government of Nairobi, whose current governor is Evans Kidero.